 There is new research showing that the microbiome plays a big role in estrogen regulation.

 There’s actually a specific group of microbes that make up what’s called your ‘estrobolome.’
-Your estrobolome consists of bacterial genes that are capable of metabolizing estrogens, which is important because estrogen is a potent promoter of tissue growth throughout the body.
+Your estrobolome consists of bacterial genes that are capable of metabolizing estrogen, which is important because estrogen is a potent promoter of tissue growth throughout the body.
 Poor gut health increases the risk of estrogen-related diseases such as PCOS, endometriosis, and even breast cancer.

 An imbalanced gut microbiome is also one of the causes of a low performing thyroid.